 BUT there is no law to force them to disclose where the fabric is made.
 As you can see, the battle for transparency in the industry is a long one.

-3. What you can do to prevent greenwashing
+4 Ways you can prevent greenwashing

 If I could sum it up in one word, I would say: read, get informed.